-For many outsiders, they view New York City as filled with towering skyscrapers.
-While the city’s skyline is littered with these tall buildings, there are many smaller co-op or condo building options.
-There are advantages and disadvantages, both financial and personal to consider, however.
+Many outsiders view New York City as filled with towering skyscrapers.
+While the city’s skyline is filled with these tall buildings, many smaller co-op or condo building options exist.
+However, there are advantages and disadvantages, financial and personal, to consider.

-While you may have an initial preference, it is good to decipher between the pros and cons for you to make a fully informed decision.
+While you may have an initial preference, it is good to decipher the pros and cons to make a fully informed decision.

-You could very well find it easier and more profitable to sell your unit in a small building.
 We have seen an attraction for many buyers to boutique buildings, creating a scarcity value.
-Your apartment also faces less competition from sellers than it would in a larger building.
+You could find selling your unit in a small building easier and more profitable.
+Your apartment also faces less competition from sellers than in a larger building.
 This adds up to a higher price and faster sale, all else equal.
-Of course, you need to look out for overpaying, mainly since building comps could be stale.
+Of course, you must look out for overpaying, mainly since comps could be stale.

 A small building affords you a modicum of privacy.
-There are also those that appreciate the character that comes from a small building.
+Some appreciate the character that comes from a small building.

-A bank may approve your mortgage quicker in a larger, well-established building that it knows since your lender approves both you and the building.
+A bank may approve your mortgage quicker in a larger, well-established building than it knows since your lender approves you and the building.

-In a smaller building, you may face a special assessment should the building need a major repair.
+You may face a special assessment in a smaller building if the building needs a significant repair.
 A larger building may have stronger finances and reserves.
 But, if that is not the case, the assessment is spread over a larger number of owners, easing your burden, even if the total cost is higher.

-It is not unusual for a bigger building to have more amenities.
-If you prefer the knowledge of knowing there is a 24/7 doorman, a large building is more likely to have one.
-Other facilities could include a pool, gym, and many other more luxurious elements.
+It is not unusual for larger communities to have more impressive amenities and services.
+If you prefer knowing there is a 24/7 doorman, a large construction is more likely to have one.
+Other facilities could include a pool, gym, and luxurious amenities.
 The cost for each tenant is typically not markedly higher.

 A bigger building likely has more significant financial resources and oversight, but a smaller one typically offers more flexibility in your day-to-day living.
-You may also want a higher voice in your building’s management, which comes in a small building.
-If you prefer to leave the management decisions to others, a larger structure is more suitable.
+You may also want a higher voice in your building’s management, which comes with living in a smaller one.
+A larger structure is more suitable if you prefer to leave the management decisions to others.